Paperback-iOS/website/src/getting-started/installation/index.md

 1. Install the ["TestFlight"](https://apps.apple.com/be/app/testflight/id899247664) app on your device from the App Store.
 2. Inside the invite email, click the "**View in TestFlight**" button.
-3. Paperback will now appear in the TestFlight app, allowing you to install it in the same manner as you would an app from the App Store.
+3. Paperback will now appear in the TestFlight app, allowing you to install it in the same manner as you would with an app from the App Store.

 ::: details Frequently Asked Questions

 - **Why am I limited to one invite per 6 hours?**

-  You can only request one invite every 6 hours.
-If a mistake is made, you must wait for the cooldown period to request a new invite.
+  This is done to not overload the bot.
+You must wait for the cooldown period to end to request a new invite.

 - **What should I do if I made a typo or provided the wrong email when requesting an invite?**

-  If an error is made, you must wait 6 hours to request a new invite.
+  If a mistake is made, you must wait 6 hours to request a new invite.

 - **Why did the `/invite` command fail?**

-  Ensure your Discord username contains only alphanumeric characters, as using special characters in your will not work.
+  Ensure your Discord username contains only alphanumeric characters, as using special characters in it will not work.

-- **How can I obtain the supporter role?**

-  Follow the instructions provided and ensure that you are on a valid tier, as custom pledges don't grant the Supporter role.

 - **Why am I unable to type in the `#beta-chat` or `#alpha` channels?**